fmhy/edit/Social-Media-Tools.md

 # ► Discord Tools

-**Warning** - Misuse of Chat Archivers, Deleters, Mods & 3rd Party Clients is against Discords TOS, so use them at your own risk.
+**Warning** - Misuse of chat archivers, deleters, mods & 3rd party clients is against Discords TOS, so use them at your own risk.

 ***